 You might have heard the word "scales" throughout your guitar journey, but some players might not know exactly what they are.

 Guitar scales are organized sequences of notes played in an ascending or descending order that help you build finger strength and dexterity.
-Practicing guitar scales also make you more familiar with the notes on your fretboard, develop your musical ear and provide a framework for creating melodies for your own original songs].
+Practicing guitar scales also makes you more familiar with the notes on your fretboard, develops your musical ear, and provides a framework for creating melodies for your own original songs.

-Take a look at a list of five essential scales (complete with diagrams) to get you started below.
+Take a look at a list of five essential scales for beginners (complete with guitar scale fretboard diagrams) to get you started below.

 The E minor pentatonic scale in the open position is ground zero for soloing.
-For this version from Fender Play instructor Matt Lake, you'll play two notes on each string, an open string followed by a fretted note.
 Led Zeppelin's "How Many More Times," "Back in Black" by AC/DC and "Rumble" by Link Wray are a few popular songs that feature this scale.

 In this Technique of the Week, Leah Wellbaum (Slothrust) teaches the E Minor Pentatonic using the open strings, hammer ons and pull offs.
 Wellbaum also plays portions of the scale under chords which is a common technique used in her songs.

 What Notes are in the E Minor Pentatonic Scale?

 The E minor pentatonic scale contains 5 notes between a low E and high E note.

 E - G - A - B - D - E

 What are Pentatonic Scales?